hymeram/mp_twitter_networks/README.md

 ![alt text](https://github.com/hymeram/mp_twitter_networks/blob/main/like_network.png)

 ### Analysing the Network
 The dataset 'like_matrix.csv' shows the likes each MP gave each other over a period in 2020 and 2021.
 This data can then be used to analyse their behaviour.
-To give a simple example the R script 'lsm_ideology_estimation' condenses the data into two dimensional latent space where the positions of the MPs can be used to infer their ideological distance from one another.
+To give a simple example, the R script 'lsm_ideology_estimation.R' condenses the data into two dimensional latent space where the positions of the MPs can be used to infer their ideological distance from one another.
+MPs closer together in latent space are more likley to interact and therefore more likely to share a more similar political ideology

 ![alt text](https://github.com/hymeram/mp_twitter_networks/blob/main/MP_latent_space_plot.png)